-- A. General: Structural Drawings, Notes & Schedules take precedence over these specifications.
-Provide dimension lumber of min. grades indicated according to the American Lumber Standards Committee National Grading Rule provisions of the grading agency indicated. - B. Non-Load-Bearing Interior Partitions: Construction, Stud, or No. 2 grade. - C. Exterior and Load-Bearing Walls Construction or No. 2 grade. - D. Ceiling Joists (Non-Load-Bearing): Construction or No. 2 grade. - E. Joists, Rafters, and Other Framing Not Listed Above: Construction or No. 1 grade.
+- A. General: Provide dimension lumber of grades indicated according to the American Lumber Standards Committee National Grading Rule provisions of the grading agency indicated. - B. Non-Load-Bearing Interior Partitions: Construction, Stud, or No. 2 grade. - C. Exterior and Load-Bearing Walls Construction or No. 2 grade. - D. Ceiling Joists (Non-Load-Bearing): Construction or No. 2 grade. - E. Joists, Rafters, and Other Framing Not Listed Above: Construction or No. 1 grade.